This post will cover some of the best activities to enjoy in Rome.

 Best of all, it’s entirely free to visit!

-This location is also within walking distance of the Orange Tree Garden, a keyhole view of the dome of St. Peter, and many other fun, free activities.
+This location is also within walking distance of the Orange Tree Garden, a keyhole view of the dome of St. Peter, and many other fun, free activities in Rome.

 39. Take the Kids to a Playground